clownix/cloonix/xdoc/doc/building.rst

 The cloonix_gui is the first client to launch as it will show the cloonix objects in real time as they are created.
-Be aware that the default kvm configuration in the gui uses dpdk, to test with sock, you have to use the Kvm_conf canvas menu to pick s for the eth interfaces (s for sock).

 The cloonix_gui provides cloonix_ssh by a double-click on a blue virtual machine, cloonix_ssh natively provides an x11 path.